Modeling and Analysing Respondent Driven Sampling as a Counting Process: Introduction

 \section{Introduction}

-Marginalized populations often suffer a disproportionate burden of infectious disease, yet the hard-to-reach or hidden nature of these populations makes them difficult to sample, limiting our knowledge of the very populations for which surveillance and prevention should be a priority.
-Respondent driven sampling (RDS) is an approach to sampling design that is increasingly widely used to study marginalized or highly stigmatized groups (e.g., injection drug users, men who have sex with men, sex workers) \cite{Heckathorn1997,Heckathorn2002}.
-RDS overcomes the hidden nature of these populations by utilizing the networks of social relationships that connect members of the target population to facilitate sampling by chain referral methods. \textquotedblleft Seeds" are selected by convenience from the target population and given coupons.
+Marginalized populations often suffer a disproportionate burden of infectious disease.
+Yet the hard-to-reach or hidden nature of these populations makes them difficult to sample, limiting our knowledge of the very groups for which monitoring and prevention should be a priority.
+Respondent-driven sampling (RDS) is an approach to sampling design that is increasingly used to study marginalized or highly stigmatized groups, such as injection drug users, sex workers, and men who have sex with men \citep{Heckathorn1997,Heckathorn2002}.
+RDS overcomes the hidden nature of these populations by utilizing the networks of social relationships that connect their members together, to facilitate sampling by chain-referral methods.
+Seeds are selected --- usually by convenience --- from the target population, and given coupons.
 They use these coupons to recruit others, who themselves become recruiters.
-Recruits are given an incentive, usually money, for taking part in the survey and also for recruiting others.
-This process continues in recruitment waves until the survey is stopped.
-Estimation methods are then applied to account for the non-uniformly-random sample selection in an attempt to generate unbiased estimates of population composition for the target population.
-Following its introduction \cite{Heckathorn1997,Heckathorn2002} RDS has quickly become popular and relied on by major funding bodies, and has been adopted by the WHO (World Health Organization) and CDC (Centers for Disease Control and Prevention) for use in HIV surveillance activities.
+Recruits are given an incentive, usually money, for taking part in the survey, and also for recruiting others.
+This process continues in recruitment waves until the survey is stopped, usually when a target sample size is reached.
+Estimation methods are then applied which account for the nonuniform sample selection, in an attempt to generate unbiased estimates of the composition of the population.
+Following its introduction \citep{Heckathorn1997,Heckathorn2002}, RDS has quickly become popular.
+Major public health agencies, such as the World Health Organization and the Centers for Disease Control and Prevention, now rely on it for HIV surveillance activities, such as prevalence estimation.

-As pointed out in \cite{SalganikCom}, \textquotedblleft RDS" is a package of two distinct components; namely, a sampling method and a method of statistical inference.
-The sampling method, with notable exceptions, has often been found to be efficient and popular, and has led to a wealth of new data \cite{Malekinejad2008}.
-However, the implied assumptions and performance of the second inferential component of the RDS \textquotedblleft package" are far more vulnerable to criticism.
+As pointed out by \citet{SalganikCom}, RDS is a package consisting of two distinct components, namely a sampling method and a method of statistical inference.
+With some notable exceptions, the sampling method has often been found to be cost-effective for attaining a target sample size, and the popularity of RDS has led to a wealth of new data \citep{Malekinejad2008}.
+However, the assumptions and performance of the second, inferential, component of the RDS package are far more vulnerable to criticism \citep{crawford2015hidden,guntuboyina2012impossibility}.